SISTERS OF THE PASSION AND CROSS

 The stipend for the Gregorian Masses for 30 consecutive days is $318.00 which includes 3.7% to help pay the PayPal fees so that this amount is not deducted from the stipend given to the priest who will be offering the Gregorian Masses.

 The priests who are offering the Gregorian Masses are traditional, validly ordained, elderly, retired priests who only offer the Holy Mass of Pope St. Pius V (1955 missal).
-Gregorian Masses are usually offered for the deceased person within thirty (30) - sixty (60) days of the priest receiving the request.
+Gregorian Masses are usually offered for the deceased person within 6 - 12 weeks of the priest receiving the request.

 Website hosting and domain registration powered by DomainNameSanity.com

-©2022 All Right Reserved - Sisters of the Passion & Cross
+©2024 All Rights Reserved - Sisters of the Passion & Cross

 Most graphics are believed and understood to be in the "public domain" unless otherwise noted.